open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 ## Motivation

 Manifestworks are used to deliver manifests from a hub cluster to managed clusters.
 As manifestwork adoption and managed cluster numbers increase, we encounter scaling issues due to excessive manifestwork creation on the hub.
 This adversely affects the performance of the hub apiserver.
-This proposal is to explore treating manifestworks as event messages instead of storing them in etcd.
+This proposal is to explore treating manifestworks as event messages instead of storing them in ETCD.

 By considering each cluster namespace as a separate topic or channel, managed cluster agents can subscribe to relevant manifestworks.
 This approach eliminates the need to store manifestworks on the hub cluster, as they are primarily consumed by controllers like the addon manager or manifestworkreplicaset controller.
 Additionally, this change allows other architectures, such as non-Kubernetes restful services with databases, to consume ManifestWorks.